EVMcrispr/evmcrispr-doc/aragonOS/voting.md

 ## Revoking Permissions

 :::warning
  This command can potentially remove a permission that is needed for the DAO to work.
-Be careful to not remove the permissions to create votes in voting.
+Be careful if you remove the CREATE_VOTES_ROLE, it may break the DAO.
 :::

 To remove a permission from an entity follow this syntax: